-The Town Roads Division manages over 100 km of open road in Cochrane to ensure our roadways are maintained to minimize economic loss to the community, and prevent or reduce accident or injury by providing safe winter driving conditions.
+The Town Roads Division manages over 100km of open road in Cochrane and ensures they are maintained to minimize economic loss to the community, and prevent or reduce accident or injury by providing safe winter driving conditions.

-The Roads Division is also responsible for the operation and maintenance of the storm sewer system, including approximately 52 km of underground storm sewer mains, as well as various drainage swales, ditches, storm water ponds, outfalls, oil grit separators and wetland areas.
+The Roads Division also operates and maintains the storm sewer system, including approximately 52km of underground storm sewer mains and drainage swales, ditches, storm water ponds, outfalls, oil grit separators and wetland areas.

 Streets Improvement Project (SIP)